Deer-Spangle/faexport/lib/faexport/views/docs.md

 By default, the first 200 users are returned.
 You can pass a parameter `?page=2` to load more.

+**Note:** The first page, and the default page, is page 1.
+Furaffinity has changed their site to zero-index pages, but for backwards compatibility, FAExport continues to 1-index them.

 *Formats:* `json`, `xml`

 ~~~json